brunobrito98/OurMap/replit.md

-# EventHub - Event Management Platform
+# OurMap - Event Management Platform

 ## Overview

-EventHub is a modern event management platform built for discovering, creating, and attending local events.
+OurMap is a modern event management platform built for discovering, creating, and attending local events.
 The application features a React frontend with TypeScript, an Express.js backend, and a PostgreSQL database using Drizzle ORM.
 The platform includes comprehensive event management capabilities, user authentication through Replit Auth, geolocation services, image upload functionality, and social features like friend connections and event ratings.

 ## User Preferences